 I know how to typeset music but all the money and time I’d have to spend on doing it myself isn’t worth it.
 Any suggestions?

 Can you help?

 YES AND YES.
 If you have any music, whether it is handwritten or done using a notation software’s default settings (which is not good enough for most musicians), then you need to let someone else typeset it for you.
-We will take your handwritten music or a printout of your music and professionally typeset it so that everyone will think it came from a big name publisher.
+I can take your handwritten music or a printout of your music and professionally typeset it so that everyone will think it came from a big name publisher.
 (It is possible that a few of the most critical nitpickers (is that a word?) will not like it, but then again, they probably wouldn’t like it if it did come from a major publisher).
-We can even take your midi files and convert them to standard notation (including guitar TAB if you so desire).
+I can even take your midi files and convert them to standard notation (including guitar TAB if you so desire).
 Take a look at our Typesetting page for more details.
 It isn’t as expensive as you might think.